A Story of an Oregon Homeowner

 What PRE-Installation Solar Issues to Watch For?
 Common Home Solar Problems Before Installation

 The pre-installation assessment is one of the most overlooked yet crucial phases of a solar installation.
 Skipping or rushing through this step can lead to home solar problems that impact system performance and longevity.
 Poor planning and inadequate site assessments can result in issues such as improper system design, incompatible roof types, and overlooked obstacles like chimneys or skylights—all of which can reduce the efficiency and functionality of your solar system.
-Let’s explore how these common pre-installation missteps contribute to home solar problems that can cause long-term headaches for homeowners.
+To avoid these issues, it’s important to compare offers carefully and select a reliable installer.
+Learn more in our guide: Is It Advisable to Compare Multiple Quotes for Solar Installation?.

 What Happens if My Installer Doesn’t Do a Proper Site Assessment?